marc-sturm/TSVview/README.md

  * Basic statistics of column values.
  * Own ZXV (Zipped XML Value) data format that allows to store filter along with the data.

+### Building

+TSVview can be built on Windows only.
+Just clone the repository and open the `src/TSVview.pro` file in QtCreator.